-Gout is a form of crystal deposition arthritis, hence the name, gouty arthritis.
+Gout is a form of crystal deposition arthritis, hence the name gouty arthritis.
 Uric acid, a chemical that is found in the serum component of our blood, and a by-product of protein metabolism, is the key chemical that contributes to gout.
 In a liquid form, uric acid is an essential component of normal metabolism.
 The painful symptoms of gout occur when uric acid changes from a liquid to a solid.
 This transformation from a liquid to a crystal occurs with a drop in body temperature.
-Excessively high levels of uric acid lead to the deposition of monosodium urate crystals into joints and certain subcutaneous spaces in the body that are close to the skin and effected by variations in body temperature.
+Excessively high levels of uric acid lead to the deposition of monosodium urate crystals into joints and certain subcutaneous spaces in the body that are close to the skin and affected by variations in body temperature.
 Gout is found more commonly in men than in women.
-Gout is found in men between the ages of 40 and 70 years of age.
+Gout is usually found in men between the ages of 40 and 70 years.

 Gout, also called podagra, is a form of arthritis that affects 1-2% of the western population.
-Gout is a crystal deposition disease that can be easily described by this example; as children, we would make our own rock candy.
+Gout is a crystal deposition disease that can be easily described by this example: as children, we would make our own rock candy.
 We'd get a pot of water and begin to heat it on the stove.
 As the water warmed, we'd add sugar.
 The hotter the water became, the more sugar we could dissolve.
 When the water was close to a boil and saturated with sugar, we would remove it from the heat and allow the sugar to crystallize on a string as the water cooled.
-Crystalization of the sugar was due to high concentrations of sugar that could not be support in solution as the temperature of the water cooled.
-Acute gouty attacks are due to the same crystalization process.
+The crystallization of the sugar was due to high concentrations of sugar that could not be supported in solution as the temperature of the water cooled.
+Acute gouty attacks are due to the same crystallization process.

 Causes and contributing factors